-8. The objectives of the 'Urban Development' zone state:

-- a) To provide orderly and proper planning through the preparation and adoption of a Structure Plan setting the overall design principles for the area. - b) To permit the development of land for residential purposes and for commercial and other uses normally associated with residential development.
+- 8. The objectives of the 'Urban Development' zone state: - a) To provide orderly and proper planning through the preparation and adoption of a Structure Plan setting the overall design principles for the - b) To permit the development of land for residential purposes and for commercial and other uses normally associated with residential development.

-- 9. The petition objected to the development application on the following grounds: - a) The area is residential. - b) Devalue our residential areas. - c) Commercial production kitchen belongs in a light industrial area. - d) The continuous 24/7 smells/ stench of cooking. - e) Noise of exhaust fans running 24/7. - f) Waste concerns industrial bins, vermin/rats and transport collection concerns. - g) Frequent heavy delivery vehicles on residential street.

-- h) Street car bays not for the exclusive use of kitchen staff, they are for all local residents. - i) The building should return to being a cafe coffee shop/ice-creams etc. breakfast & lunch.
+- 9. The petition objected to the development application on the following grounds: - a) The area is residential. - b) Devalue our residential areas. - c) Commercial production kitchen belongs in a light industrial area. - d) The continuous 24/7 smells/ stench of cooking. - e) Noise of exhaust fans running 24/7. - f) Waste concerns industrial bins, vermin/rats and transport collection concerns. - g) Frequent heavy delivery vehicles on residential street. - h) Street car bays not for the exclusive use of kitchen staff, they are for all local residents.

-The below table provides a summary of the key concerns raised by the 10. submitters and the City's comments in accordance with Clause 67(2)(y), of the Regulations.
+- i) The building should return to being a cafe coffee shop/ice-creams etc. breakfast & lunch. - 10.
+The below table provides a summary of the key concerns raised by the submitters and the City's comments in accordance with Clause 67(2)(y), of the Regulations.

 Petition Comments Officer Comments

 The area is residential Noted.

-The site is located within the High Wycombe ODP Cell 2 Structure Plan and is zoned 'Urban Development'.
-The objectives of the 'Urban Development' zone allow for a mixture of commercial and residential land uses that are associated with residential development.
-The proposed use is small scale in the context of the site and the application does not trigger additional carparking requirements.
+The site is located within the High Wycombe ODP Cell 2 Structure Plan a is zoned 'Urban Development'.
+The objectives of the 'Urban Developmen zone allow for a mixture of commerc and residential land uses that are associated with residential development.
+The proposed use is sr scale in the context of the site and th application does not trigger additional carparking requirements.
 The development is ultimately compatible with the objectives of the zone.

 Devalue our residential areas Noted.

+Not a valid planning concern

+Commercial production kitchen belongs Not a valid planning concern.
 Noted.

-Not a valid planning concern.

-Commercial production kitchen belongs in a light industrial area Noted.
+in a light industrial area Noted.

 The use is not industrial in nature it is commercial.
-The commercial kitchen will operate as a wholesale premises and will not be open to the public.
-The kitchen proposes to operate 7 days a week with core business hours between 7am to 6pm and a maximum of four staff will be on site.
+The commercial kitchen operate as a wholesale premises and will not be open to the public.
+The kitchen proposes to operate 7 days a week with core business hours betwe 7am to 6pm and a maximum of four staff will be on site.
 The existing car parking bays on site will be used for staff parking and deliveries.

-As part of the assessment for the development application, a Noise Management Plan, (NMP) Operational Management Plan (OMP) and Acoustic Assessment have been requested to adequately deal with noise, odour, and waste and address amenity conerns.
+As part of the assessment for the

-The continuous 24/7 amelle/ Notod

------------------------------------ ---
+development application, a Noise

+Management Plan, (NMP) Operational

+Management Plan (OMP) and Acoustic

+Assessment have been requested to

+adequately deal with noise, odour, and

+waste and address amenity conerns.

-The continuous 24/7 smells/ Noted.
+The continuous 24/7 smells/ stench of Noted.

-stench of cooking
+cooking Noted.

-This will be addressed in the Operational
+COOKING This will be addressed in the

-Management Plan.
+N Operational Management Plan.

-Noise of exhaust fans running Noted.
+Noise of exhaust fans running 24/7.
+Noted.

-24/7.

-This will be addressed in the Operational
+This will be addressed in the

-Management Plan and Acoustic Assessment.
+Operational Management Plan and

+Acoustic Assessment.

 Waste concerns - industrial bins, Noted.

-vermin/rats and transport
+vermin/rats and transport collection

-collection concerns.
-This will be addressed in the Operational
+concerns.
+This will be addressed in the

-Management Plan.
+Operational Management Plan.

-Frequent heavy delivery vehicles Noted.
+Frequent heavy delivery vehicles on Noted.

-on residential street.
+residential street.

-The proponent has advised there will be 4-6
+The proponent has advised there will be

-weekly deliveries of meats and produce, the
+4-6 weekly deliveries of meats and

-NMP and Acoustic Assessment would need to
+produce, the NMP and Acoustic

+Assessment would need to include

-include provisions for deliveries and
+provisions for deliveries and compliance

-compliance with the Noise Regulations.
+with the Noise Regulations.
 The

-development will not result in an increase in

-the volume of traffic.
+development will not result in an increase in the volume of traffic.

+Charact can be used for the evaluation was

-Street car bays not for the Noted.
+Street car bays not for the exclusive use Noted.

-exclusive use of kitchen staff,
+of kitchen staff, they are for all local

-The on streat have are not for evelusive use of

-they are for all local residents.
-The on-street bays are not for exclusive use of
+residents.
+The on-street bays are not for exclusive

-the residents they were installed as part of
+use of the residents they were installed

-the 2004 application for the delicatessen for
+as part of the 2004 application for the

-the subject site to offset parking.
+delicatessen for the subject site to offset

+parking.

-The building should return to Noted.
+The building should return to being a Noted.

-being a cafe coffee shop/ice-
+cafe coffee shop/ice-creams etc.

-creams etc. breakfast & lunch
+breakfast & lunch